humbertoTFT/DFT_dihedral/README.md

 ## Contents
 Main script for AA dihedral FFT-fit
 - dihefit_fft.py
--

 Molecules files with standard Gromacs format can be found by their respective name in Data folder (in AA or CG section).
 - Molecules structures (.gro)
+- Non-fitted topologies for molecules as example (.itp)
-- Final topologies with DFT-fitted dihedral (.itp)
+- Worked final topologies with DFT-fitted dihedral (.itp)
+- Parameters  file for script (.info)

 ## Requirements
 - Gaussian 16